nickderobertis/pypi-sphinx-quickstart/README.md

 #### `conf.py`

 Edit `conf.py` in the main repo directory.
 This contains the main settings for the PyPi package.
-Fill out each setting with the details about your package.
+If you used the repo template, you will need to change all the settings.
+Otherwise, the `cookiecutter` will have filled out most of the settings, but specific package details such as dependencies still need to be added.

 #### Adding Project Source